 If you enjoy the traditional Hummus, adding peanut butter instead of the traditional Tahini paste, gives it a Southern twist.
-This is a very healthy snack and easy to make.
-If you don’t have time to cook your own garbanzo beans from scratch just choose only the best quality boxed product.
+You can substitute de from sunflower seeds if you are allergic to nuts.
+If you don't have time to cook your own garbanzo beans from scratch just choose only the best quality boxed product.
 Choose organic and low sodium.
 Make sure you rinse and drain the beans as much possible before using.

-Living in South Florida we have a great influence of Latin flavors so if If you like Hummus, you have to try this variation of it.
+Living in South Florida we have a great influence of Latin flavors.
+So if you like Hummus, you have to try this variation of it.
 You can have this as an appetizer or add it as a topping to your veggie or turkey burger and now you have healthy and a gourmet dish!

 This recipe does not miss having the meat to be a really good "chili".
 However, you can always add ground turkey if you can't live without.
 The combination of flavors make it a winner!

 Rich in important antioxidants, flavonoids and dietary fiber, pears may help with weight loss and reduce the risk of developing cancer, hypertension, diabetes, and heart disease.
 Combine them with cabbage, toasted sunflower seeds and our citrus dressing for a perfect Spring Salad.